boombrian/Year1Q4-CBL-EST-Group38/EST-model-main/README.md

 **Near-Isothermal CAES** addresses this by explicitly capturing and storing the heat of compression in a Thermal Energy Storage (TES) system and re-injecting it during expansion.
 This approach:

 - **Decouples** the stored energy into two independent streams: pressure exergy (cavern) and thermal energy (TES).
-- **Avoids Carnot limits**: Unlike a heat engine, the process does not pass through a high-temperature cycle, circumventing the fundamental efficiency ceiling imposed by $\eta_{Carnot} = 1 - T_{cold}/T_{hot}$.
+- **Avoids Carnot limits**: Unlike a heat engine, the process does not pass through a high-temperature cycle.
-- **Sustains expansion temperatures**: By re-heating the air from the TES, the expansion process is sustained at near-constant temperature, maintaining pressure and power output throughout the discharge cycle.
+- **Sustains expansion temperatures**: By re-heating the air from the TES, the expansion process is sustained at near-constant temperature.
 - **Prevents cryogenic damage**: Without TES heat input, the expander outlet temperature would fall to cryogenic levels.

 ---